 Lipoedema is a congenital condition affecting the distribution and metabolism of subcutaneous adipose (fatty) tissue.
 The condition is chronic and progressive.
 Onset typically occurs after hormonal shifts.
 Lipoedema is often accompanied by tenderness/pain, and a tendency to bruise easily.
 Lipoedema is symmetrical and does not affect the hands or feet.
 Restrictive dieting has been found to have little effect.

 Manual lymphatic drainage and compression therapy provide conservative management of lipoedema.
 The aim is to support the healthy flow of lymphatic fluid, reduce pain and slow the potential progression of lymphatic related symptoms.

-Intouch Health supplies a range of medical grade compression garments, to suit the needs of the individual.
+Intouch Health can recommend or supply medical grade compression garments to suit the needs of the individual.
 Garments are either ‘ready to wear’ or ‘custom made’.

 Sign up to receive

 the latest newsletter